flashbots/pm/README.md

 # Flashbots

-Flashbots is a research and development organization working on mitigating the negative externalities of Maximal Extractable Value (MEV) and avoiding the existential risks MEV could cause to stateful blockchains like Ethereum.
+Flashbots is a research and development organization formed to mitigate the negative externalities posed by Maximal Extractable Value (MEV) to stateful blockchains, starting with Ethereum.

+## Our Work
 Our primary focus is to enable a *permissionless*, *transparent*, and *sustainable* ecosystem for MEV, via a three-pronged approach:

 * **Illuminate**: Bringing transparency to MEV activity.
 * **Democratize**: Democratizing access to MEV revenue.
 * **Distribute**: Enabling sustainable distribution of MEV revenue.

-Our efforts are separated into three sub-organizations:
+## Our Dual Engines
+Product & research are the semi-autonomous dual engines that propel our organization forward:
-* **Product**: builds core infrastructure and ecosystem tooling that redefines the block production supply chain.
-This includes [MEV-Boost](https://boost.flashbots.net/), [SUAVE](https://writings.flashbots.net/the-future-of-mev-is-suave) as well as [Flashbots Protect RPC](https://docs.flashbots.net/flashbots-protect/overview), [mev-geth](https://github.com/flashbots/mev-geth), [MEV-Inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) and [MEV-Explore](https://explore.flashbots.net).
+- [Flashbots Product](https://docs.flashbots.net/) builds core infrastructure and ecosystem tooling that redefine the block production supply chain across blockchains.
-* **Research**: an open, transparent, and [collaborative research effort](https://github.com/flashbots/mev-research) that explores MEV market dynamics and blockchain design challenges at the intersection of economics, security, and cryptography.
-To fuel the collaborative nature of our research, anybody can submit a [Flashbots Research Proposal](https://github.com/flashbots/mev-research/blob/main/process.md) (FRPs) and might become eligible for a grant.
+- [Flashbots Research](https://github.com/flashbots/mev-research) explores MEV market dynamics and blockchain design challenges at the intersection of economics, security, and cryptography.
-* **Coordination**: an organizational effort to streamline operational processes, interface with external teams in the ecosystem and scale ourselves to maximize our impact.

 Flashbots Research and Product are tightly-coupled dual engines that propel our organization forward in a phased approach:
 * Long-term oriented research efforts spec out and update our roadmap, define our organization’s phases and identify key milestones.